vegaprotocol/documentation/docs/tutorials/using-data-sources.md

   }
 }
 ```
-Assuming someone submitted JSON oracle data, the result would be something like this:
+Assuming someone submitted JSON  data, the result would be something like this:

 ```javascript
 {